jakelever/corona-ml/stepByStep.md

 To provide more intelligent search functionality, mentions in the title or abstract of important biomedical concepts are normalized back to WikiData terms (where possible).
 This means that a search for a drug provides papers that mention any of the synonyms known for it.
 To create the various wordlists of synonyms for all the biomedical concepts, a set of scripts (in the pipeline/ directory) are used  to pull information from WikiData.

-- getDrugsFromWikidata.py - Pulls drug names (concepts that are instances of [medication](https://www.wikidata.org/wiki/Q12140))
+- [getDrugsFromWikidata.py](https://github.com/jakelever/corona-ml/blob/master/pipeline/getDrugsFromWikidata.py) - Pulls drug names (concepts that are instances of [medication](https://www.wikidata.org/wiki/Q12140))
-- getGenesFromWikidata - Pulls human gene/protein names
+- [getGenesFromWikidata.py](https://github.com/jakelever/corona-ml/blob/master/pipeline/getGenesFromWikidata.py) - Pulls human gene/protein names
-- getGeonamesFromWikidata - Pulls locations including countries, cities and some smaller regions.
+- [getGeonamesFromWikidata.py](https://github.com/jakelever/corona-ml/blob/master/pipeline/getGeonamesFromWikidata.py) - Pulls locations including countries, cities and some smaller regions.
-- getMedicalDisciplinesFromWikidata - Pulls medicial disciplines/specialties (concepts that are instances of [medical specialty](https://www.wikidata.org/wiki/Q930752))
+- [getMedicalDisciplinesFromWikidata.py](https://github.com/jakelever/corona-ml/blob/master/pipeline/getMedicalDisciplinesFromWikidata.py) - Pulls medicial disciplines/specialties (concepts that are instances of [medical specialty](https://www.wikidata.org/wiki/Q930752))
-- getSymptomsFromWikidata - Pulls symptoms (concepts that are instances or subclasses of [symptom](https://www.wikidata.org/wiki/Q169872)
+- [getSymptomsFromWikidata.py](https://github.com/jakelever/corona-ml/blob/master/pipeline/getSymptomsFromWikidata.py) - Pulls symptoms (concepts that are instances or subclasses of [symptom](https://www.wikidata.org/wiki/Q169872)

-To capture mentions of important coronavirus proteins, the getCoronavirusProteins.py generates a custom set of synonyms for the various coronavirus proteins in SARS-CoV-2, MERS-CoV and SARS-CoV.
+To capture mentions of important coronavirus proteins, the [getCoronavirusProteins.py](https://github.com/jakelever/corona-ml/blob/master/pipeline/getCoronavirusProteins.py) generates a custom set of synonyms for the various coronavirus proteins in SARS-CoV-2, MERS-CoV and SARS-CoV.
 It creates a list of unambigious terms (e.g. MERS-CoV spike protein) and ambiguous terms (e.g. spike protein) that can be disambiguated later given mentions of specific viruses in the same document.

-The predefined/ directory contains custom manually-curated lists of different entity types.
-The terms_viruses.json file contains synonyms for the three coronaviruses (and associated diseases).
-The more_custom.tsv contains a list of curated terms of the different entity types.
+The [predefined/](https://github.com/jakelever/corona-ml/tree/master/pipeline/predefined/) directory contains custom manually-curated lists of different entity types.
+The [terms_viruses.json](https://github.com/jakelever/corona-ml/blob/master/pipeline/predefined/terms_viruses.json) file contains synonyms for the three coronaviruses (and associated diseases).
+The [more_custom.tsv](https://github.com/jakelever/corona-ml/blob/master/pipeline/predefined/more_custom.tsv) contains a list of curated terms of the different entity types.
 The getCustomTerms.py script is used to expand this list by pulling synonyms from Wikidata using the provided WikiData IDs and combined with the terms_custom.json data already in the JSON format.
-The removals.tsv contains a list of synonyms to remove.
+The [removals.tsv](https://github.com/jakelever/corona-ml/blob/master/pipeline/predefined/removals.tsv) contains a list of synonyms to remove.
 This file is used later in the named entity recognition stage.

 ## Processing the data